Continuous limits of large plant-pollinator random networks and some applications: Study of the limiting dynamical systems

-In this Section, we give results for the following particular forms for the individual growth rate functions:
+In this Section, we give results for the following particular forms of the individual growth rate functions:

-where $R^A$ and $R^P$ are the total resources collected by respectively plants and pollinators (Eqs. \eqref{Rij:model2} and \eqref{Rij:model3}).
-Parameters $\alpha_P$, $\alpha_A$, $\beta_P$, $\beta_A$, $\gamma_P$, $\gamma_A$, $d_A$, $d_P$ and $\delta_P$ are assumed positive.
+where $R^A$ and $R^P$ are the total resources collected respectively by plants and pollinators (Eqs. \eqref{Rij:model2} and \eqref{Rij:model3}).
+The parameters $\alpha_P$, $\alpha_A$, $\beta_P$, $\beta_A$, $\gamma_P$, $\gamma_A$, $d_A$, $d_P$ and $\delta_P$ are assumed positive.
 Note that according to Lemma~\ref{lem_stability}, the null equilibrium is stable in this particular case.

-On the right-hand side of Equation~\eqref{growth-rates}, the death rate is an increasing function of the resources exchanged $R$ for plants.
+On the right-hand side of Equation~\eqref{growth-rates}, the death rate is an increasing function of the resources exchanged for plants $R^A$.
 This reflects an interaction trade-off for the plant, \textit{i.e.} it is supposed that there is a cost for interacting with pollinators due to nectar production, leaves consumption, etc. Graphical representations of $g^P$ and $g^A$ are given in Figure~\ref{fig_gAgP}.

 The form given here to the growth rates (or \textit{numerical responses}) $g^P$ and $g^A$ can be found in \cite{holland2008}.
 It assumes that there is no competition between plants for collecting resources from pollinators, and that there is no competition between pollinators for collecting resources from plants.\\